 Although the messages differ, they point to a common problem – the computer can’t find PIP in the locations from the path variable.
-This variable is part of your system variables or environment variables, depending on your device.
+Depending on your device, this variable is part of your system/environment variables.

 To resolve the issue, you’ll first need to inspect the path variable using these steps:

 - Run your command prompt

 - Enter the following command if you’re a Windows user:

 - Enter the following command if you’re a Linux or Mac user:

 Once the command is processed, you’ll see the location on the disk where your OS is looking for your executable programs.
 Depending on your system, the places are separated by a semicolon or colon.